-Four early career nominees will be selected to speak at the next Schroth Faces of the Future Symposium during the next APS Annual Meeting.
+Four early career nominees will be selected to speak at the Schroth Faces of the Future symposium taking place at Plant Health 2024.
 Each year the symposium's featured discipline rotates.
-Selected speakers are given the opportunity to present their research and speculate on the future directions of their discipline.
-Each speaker will receive $500 to support their travel to the APS Annual Meeting.
-Funding for this award was generously provided by Milt and Nancy Schroth through the APS Foundation.
+Selected speakers are given the opportunity to present their research and speculate on the future directions of their discipline in a 40-minute presentation.
+Each speaker will receive a scholarship in the amount of $500 to support their attendance at the APS annual meeting.
+Funding for this scholarship was generously provided by Milt and Nancy Schroth through the APS Foundation.

-The discipline of focus for the Schroth Faces of the Future Symposium will follow this rotation by year:
+Yearly discipline of focus for the Schroth Faces of the Future Symposium:

 - 2025-Epidemiology and Management